Summer Plant Care 101: Taking Care of Plants in Summer Months

 The heat of summer is finally here!
 We know its officially (by the calendar) spring but with global warming going kaboom every passing day it feels more like summer.
 The dread of what the summer might bring is real.

-Summers can be a tough time for plants too if they do not get proper care.
+Summers can be a tough time for house plants too if they do not get proper care.
 Though some plants like succulents and cacti are well-adapted to the heat, summer flowers like sunflowers and pansies love the sun but do need the care.
 The plants that are kept indoors are not acclimatised to the extremes of a summer heat wave.
 This includes succulents and cacti that stay and leafy tropical are particularly susceptible to damage from heat.

 Don’t worry, for every problem under the sun, nature has a solution and there is plenty that you can do to keep your garden thriving during the summer.
 Here are some of the most important to get you started.